WarwickCIM/backfillz-py/meeting-notes.md

 - single x-axis shared by histograms
 - one "joining segment" per slice (shaded for now)
 - rectangle drawn around in slice in trace plot

-## Still to do:
-- Raftery-Lewis diagnostic
-- labels on "joining segments" to be to right of y-axis
-- additional x-axis above density plots
-- make a pass over R code to check for other details, plot settings

 ## Design topics
 - Class-oriented design to make various things explicit: